In the Your Story box tell your Story.

 Looking back I would tell children who are on the fence about pursuing STEM is that there is such a wide range of possible professions, not just coding, or Machinery, which comes to mind when hearing “Engineering”.
 The world of opportunities is never-ending with the broad reach of STEM.
 I would tell students not to shy away from taking STEM classes that are deemed “difficult.”
 I learned a lot of valuable skills from classes that people said were “too hard.”
 Also, never lose focus.
 It’s easy to get caught up in life and everything going on around you, but as long as you keep a clear head and set obtainable goals, you can find success.

 As I mentioned before, my main focal point in STEM is Electrical & Computer Engineering, however, one great benefit of ECE is I'm not confined to doing just coding or circuit work, I do anything from robotics to solar energy to building spaceships.
-I will be continuing my education at Rutgers to obtain a Masters degree.
-Although I haven’t yet determined exactly which master’s program I am going to pursue, I look forward to earning two prestigious Rutgers degrees.
+I will be continuing my education at the graduate level to obtain a Masters degree.
+Although I haven’t yet determined exactly which master’s program I will attend, I look forward to expanding my knowledge.
 After graduate school, I plan to move back to California to pursue a career in renewable energy and/or hardware design.

 My dream scenario throughout middle and high school has remained unchanged throughout my progression through ECE.
 I would want to work for a big name tech company in the Silicone Valley, using my engineering knowledge to create new and improving technology.
 I see myself being part of the electrical energy revolution, as I believe in five years’ time, the world will be more reliant on electrical energy as a primary power source, in everything from cars, to houses, to industrial purposes.